 Systemic Constellation Work - My own Approach

-In addition to this, I volunteer as a regional co-speaker and official functionary in our German Association for Systemic Constellation Work (DGfS) to support this precious work and to continue to advance and grow.
+2016 - 2019 I was as a regional co-speaker and official functionary in our German Association for Systemic Constellation Work (DGfS) to support this precious work and to continue to advance and grow.

 2014 I was certified (ACC level, ICF) in Organisational Coaching at the University of British Columbia UBC in Canada.
 The International Coaching Federation (ICF) Vancouver chapter has designated UBC as a "CoachingWise" organization, recognizing the commitment to build and sustain a coaching culture through organizational and leadership beliefs and practices that reflect coaching as a strategic business driver.

 From Coaching Fundamentals to Personal Mastery